 Other disability coverage may be available on a limited basis, depending on your condition, but is likely to be limited.
 Worker’s compensation provides benefits for illness or injuries that occur on the job, but only about 4 percent of disabilities are work-related.
 Some people receive Social Security Disability Insurance benefits, but to do so a person must be so severely impaired that they cannot perform any substantial, gainful work.
-Only 35 percent of the 2.8 million claim applications for Social Security Disability Insurance benefits were approved in 2009.1

 Your earning power is your most important asset and the surest path to a secure future.
 Protect it by taking care of your health, avoiding risk and planning ahead to handle possible issues.
 Understand the disability insurance benefits you currently have and where they could fall short of meeting your needs.
 Do not expect to rely on Social Security, worker’s compensation or even a company disability policy to protect you, but fill the gaps with individual disability insurance.
 Your financial representative can help you find the best disability coverage and take advantage of other protections available in the event of disability.